-Since 2010, the Medical University of Vienna takes part in the "Audit hochschuleundfamilie" (audit university and family) which is specifically designed to create family-friendly work and study environments, and was re-certified for the second time in 2018 (awarded "family-friendly employer 2018" with more than 100 other Austrian institutions).
+Since 2010, the Medical University of Vienna takes part in the "Audit hochschuleundfamilie" (audit university and family) which is specifically designed to create family-friendly work and study environments, and was re-certified for the third time in 2021.
 In 2017, the university signed the "Family in Higher Education Charter" (Charta Familie in der Hochschule).
 Since 2004, the MedUni is part of a universities network called "UniKid-UniCare" to support careers of parents in various ways and to encourage more engagement by fathers.
 Included in the family-friendly measures are flexible working hours and various part-time models that take into account the personal situation of the employees.
 It supports all employees in achieving a better work-life balance.
 Furthermore, the university also assists in the job searches of the partners of dual career couples.